NickGrunert/master-thesis/modules/03_truth_compare.typ

     Consequently, the derivative images were saved in advance to ensure the accuracy of subsequent analysis.
     This facilitates a more precise understanding of the roof segments' geometry than would be possible with other data sources.

-    However, it should be noted that the process of deriving these values may not always result in the creation of smooth segments, as is illustrated in the final example.
+    The process of deriving these values may not always result in the creation of smooth segments, as illustrated in the last shown example in @fig:truth_compare:truth_example.
-    However, it is even more pronounced in other instances not shown here.
-    It is important to note that all derivatives for the images were calculated using Sobel because they were programmed in a different notebook, where the optimally calculated hyperparameters were not available.
-    Nevertheless, this is an accepted risk, given Sobel's consistent ability to produce results that are at least satisfactory.
+    The Sobel filter is the derivative employed in this context.
+    The experimental results indicated that these errors manifested in a seemingly random manner in a subset of the image data.
+    It appears that the employment of the derivative, which is known to yield the optimal outcome in @section:algorithm, serves to mitigate this effect.
+    This establishes the hypothesis that the Sobel method may be suboptimal, although this remains to be proven.
+    This risk is nevertheless deemed acceptable for the time being.
+The @section:ablation:derivative will address the selection of the appropriate derivative in greater detail.

     #subpar.grid(
       columns: (1fr, 1fr, 1fr),
       gutter: 1mm,